– Mark Manson.

 We all have nothing to lose.

-Reverse engineering your goals breaks down your goals into achievable habits.
+Reverse engineering your goals break down your goals into achievable habits.
 However, it is critical to be patient as things that matter, like your goals, all take time to acquire.

 The journey is long and difficult but there’s joy in working on habits over a long period of time.
 Always think of your end goal, reverse engineer the steps needed to get there.
 Build the habits.